 2 easy ways to grow avocado tree from seed in soil or water, better than toothpicks method!
 Best tips on germination, indoor & outdoor planting, & more!

 We have all seen lovely photos of avocado seeds on toothpicks over a jar of water.
 The truth is, the toothpick method is not as great as it looks, and many have ended up with their avocado pits rotted or shriveled.

 As plant lovers living in Southern California – the biggest avocado growing region in the US, we have grown many avocado plants from seeds and learned lots of tips and tricks along the way.

 Now it’s time to share with you how easy it is to grow your own avocado seed into a beautiful and unique indoor plant, or a fruit bearing tree!
 Let’s start with a question that everyone asks 🙂

 * Some resources in article are affiliate links.
 Full disclosure here .

-Can you grow an avocado tree that bears fruit from just a seed?
+Can you grow your own avocado tree that bears fruit from just a seed?

 Avocado trees grown commercially or sold in nurseries are grafted to ensure the reliable varieties.
-When we plant an avocado seed pit, the tree seedling may take 5 to 10+ years to bear fruits.
 The fruits can be a little or a lot different (either superior or inferior ) than the original avocado from which you got the seed.